MP 40: Post-war use

 During and after the end of World War II, many MP 40s were captured or surrendered (upwards of 200,000) to the Allies and were then redistributed to the paramilitary and irregular forces of some developing countries.
 The Norwegian army withdrew the MP 38 from use in 1975 but used the MP 40 for some years more.
 In particular, the Territorials (Heimevernet) used it until about 1990, when it was replaced by the Heckler & Koch MP5.

+During the Russian invasion of Ukraine, some surviving guns saw use by both Russian and Ukrainian forces.

 Variants

 MP 40/I

-The MP 40/I (sometimes erroneously called MP 40/II) was a modified version of the standard MP 40 with a dual side-by-side magazine holder (for a theoretical ammunition total of 64 rounds), designed for special operations troops on the Eastern Front to compensate for the enemies' PPSh-41 larger magazine capacity.
+The MP 40/I (sometimes erroneously called MP 40/II) was a modified version of the standard MP 40 with a dual side-by-side magazine holder (for a theoretical ammunition total of 64 rounds), designed for special operations troops on the Eastern Front to compensate for the Soviet PPSh-41's larger magazine capacity.
 However, the design proved unsuccessful due to weight and reliability issues.
 Authentic versions, in addition to the dual mag magazine well, also have a smaller buttpad and shortened ejector.

 MP 41

-In 1941, Hugo Schmeisser designed the MP 41, which was, in reality, an MP 40 upper receiver with a lower receiver of an MP 28 submachine gun.
+In 1941, Hugo Schmeisser designed the MP 41, which was, in reality, an MP 40 upper receiver with a lower receiver of an MP 28/II submachine gun.
 It saw limited service, however, and was issued only to SS and police units in 1944.
 The MP 41 was also supplied to Germany's Axis ally Romania.

 Later in 1941, rival company Erma Werke sued Haenel, at which Schmeisser was Chief Designer, for patent infringement.
-Production subsequently ceased on the MP41.
+Production subsequently ceased on the MP 41.